The radical of functorially finite subcategories: Introduction

 The paper is organized as follows.
 In section 2, we recall some fundamental concepts and results that we need throughout this paper.
-Section 3 is devoted to the proof of theorems A and B. Finally, we prove theorems C and D in section 4.
+Section 3 is devoted to the proof of theorems A, C and D. We prove theorems E and F in section 4.
+Finally, in section 5, we give some important examples of the functorially finite subcategories of $\modd\Lambda$ which satisfy the conditions of our main results.